CVE-1999-0113

 02 // Vulnerability Mechanism

-Step 3: Parameter Injection: The attacker sends a crafted rlogin command with the -froot parameter.
+Step 2: Parameter Injection: The attacker crafts an rlogin command that includes the -froot parameter.
+This parameter is designed to specify the initial login shell.

-Step 5: Privilege Escalation: The system grants the attacker root privileges.
+Step 4: Privilege Escalation: The system grants the attacker root privileges without proper authentication.

-Step 6: Root Access: The attacker gains full control of the system as root.
+Step 5: Root Access Granted: The attacker now has full control over the system.

 03 // Deep Technical Analysis